abhiram6121/strapi/task-1/README.md

 Provision EC2 instance, RDS PostgreSQL database, networking, and security groups.
 Configures EC2 with Docker via `user_data.sh` to run the containerized Strapi application.

+## 🤖 Task 6: CI/CD Pipeline Setup

+This task established the automated build and deployment process for the Strapi application.
+We introduced a full Continuous Integration (CI) and Continuous Deployment (CD) pipeline using GitHub Actions, Terraform, and AWS ECR.

+### 6.1 Pipeline Architecture
+- [CI Workflow](../.github/workflows/ci.yml): Automatically runs on code push.
+It is responsible for building the Strapi Docker image and pushing the uniquely tagged image (based on commit SHA) to the AWS ECR repository.

+- [CD Workflow](../.github/workflows/terraform.yml): Manually triggered to ensure control over deployments.
+It runs terraform plan and apply using the specified image tag to update the EC2 instance and maintain the RDS database connection.

 ## 📚 Project Structure

 | Folder | Purpose |